-Wendy Williams Called Out For Wearing Makeup After Claiming She’d Gone Makeup Free
+Wendy Williams Called Out For Wearing Makeup After Claiming She’d Gone Makeup-Free

 — Complex (@Complex) August 21, 2019

-After announcing that Williams would not in fact perform at the Kimmel Center for the Performing Arts in Philadelphia, the venue released a public statement regarding the cancellation.
+After announcing that Williams would not, in fact, perform at the Kimmel Center for the Performing Arts in Philadelphia, the venue released a public statement regarding the cancellation.

 “Unfortunately, the goal and purpose of the tour has been sidelined by the headlines.
 The show may be canceled, but Wendy’s commitment and love for all of the fans that support her and continue to support her never will.
 It is our utmost goal to return to the marketplace in the future.”